 (6) The quorum for meetings of the National House is fifty per cent plus one of the total membership of the National House.

-(7) The decisions of the National House must be taken by consensus, or where a vote is taken, subject to subsection (6), two-thirds by a majority of the members present and voting in the meeting.
+(7) The decisions of the National House must be taken by consensus, or where a vote is taken, subject to subsection (6), by a majority of the members present and voting in the meeting.

 Chairperson and deputy chairperson of National House

-34. (1) At its first meeting after it has been constituted in terms of sections 28 and 29, the National House must, with the President or any person designated by the President Chief Justice or a judge designated by the Chief Justice presiding, elect one of its members to be the chairperson and must thereafter elect another of its members to be the deputy chairperson.
+34. (1) At its first meeting after it has been constituted in terms of sections 28 and 29, the National House must, with the Chief Justice or a judge designated by the Chief Justice presiding, elect one of its members to be the chairperson and must thereafter elect another of its members to be the deputy chairperson.

 (2) The chairperson is vested with all powers and functions assigned to a chairperson in terms of this Act and the rules and orders of the National House.